nandangupta-security/SkillsGoat/README.md

 duplicate IDs, unknown categories, and missing fields, so a sloppy contribution can't quietly skew a scanner's score down the line.

-## Evaluating a scanner — where this is headed

-The ground truth is already in place: every entry's `expected.yaml` states exactly what a correct scanner should conclude, category by category.
-What's still ahead is the harness that makes that useful — a thin per-scanner adapter (`scan(skill_dir) -> {verdict, categories}`) so you can point any scanner at the corpus and get back precision and recall per category and per tier, plus the specific entries it missed and the benign ones it false-positived on.
-The corpus and taxonomy are locked down now precisely so that harness has something solid to grade against once it lands.

 ## Layout

     taxonomy.yaml              the fixed list of allowed category labels